pypa/packaging.python.org/source/specifications/core-metadata.rst

 ============================

 .. versionadded:: 1.2
+.. versionchanged:: 2.1
+   The field format specification was relaxed to accept the syntax used by popular publishing tools.

 Each entry contains a string naming a Distutils project which is contained within this distribution.
 This field *must* include